connexcs/docs/docs/customer/routing.md

 ## ScriptForge

 The PHP ScriptForge allows for custom code to run from within the ConnexCS platform.
-Script are assigned to customers within routing.
+Script is assigned to customers within routing.
 For more information about setup and operation, see the [ScriptForge](https://docs.connexcs.com/developers/scriptforge/) page.

 ## Locks
 Used for troublshooting, you can remove carriers from a route and run a quick test.